AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/general.md

 ---
 title: General development best practices
-description: Learn about general best practices for the development phase of Adobe Commerce projects.
+description: Learn about general best practices to manage the development process for Adobe Commerce projects.
 feature: Best Practices
 hidefromtoc: yes
 ---

 # General development best practices for Adobe Commerce projects

 This topic describes the baseline for a healthy Adobe Commerce development process.
-It lists the fundamental processes, coding principles and application design principles that should guide developers.
+It describes fundamental processes, coding principles, and application design principles to guide developers.

 >[!NOTE]
 >
 >Adobe Technical Architects use these best practices as a reference during engagements involving development.

-Adobe identified these best practices over many years of experience.
-Adobe recommends that technical initiatives follow these best practices and that existing processes and code should be improved to align them.
+These best practices have been developed based on years of experience developing and delivering Commerce projects.
+Adobe recommends that technical initiatives follow these best practices and that existing processes and code be improved to align with them.

 ## Text conventions